Physiotherapy Assistant Program Outline & Career Information

 Overall, the focus of this course is to provide students with the knowledge and skills required to assist clients/patients with neurological, cardiovascular and/or respiratory problems.
 Topics include GMF, motor control, postural control and balance.
 In addition, cognitive/sensory stimulation, vital signs, auscultation, bed exercises, breathing exercises, and postural drainage techniques.
 Furthermore, ROM and mobility activities, which includes precautions and contraindications.
 Students also develop an awareness of the role and boundaries for PTAs when interacting with neurologically impaired patients.
 Lastly, basic wound care and specialized interventions are also covered in this section.

 This course introduces students to mental health/illness and their role in assisting occupational therapist and physiotherapist in the Management of common mental health and psychosocial disabling conditions.
 Students become familiar with the history and theory of medical and psychological models of mental health and illness, mental health/illness treatment settings and service provision, common mental health and psychosocial disabling conditions, psychotherapeutic medications, an overview of occupational therapy process used in the treatment of clinical conditions commonly seen in the psychiatric setting, health maintenance in the area of mental health, and how to effectively interact with clients having a psychiatric disability.

 Introduction to Occupational Therapy

-This course provides students with an introduction to the field of Occupational Therapy with a specific focus on Occupational Therapy Assistants and their role in the clinical practice, particularly as it applies to physical dysfunction practice.
+Occupational therapy provides students with an introduction to the field with a specific focus on Occupational Therapy Assistants and their role in the clinical practice, particularly as it applies to physical dysfunction practice.
 Topics covered include history and theory related to occupational therapy, the role of the Occupational Therapist Assistant, the Occupational Therapy process, and Occupational Therapy evaluation methods, broad aspects of treatment, and selected treatment interventions and treatment applications.